patchlevel/event-sourcing/docs/pages/projection.md

 ### Active

 The active status describes the projections currently being actively managed by the projectionist.
-These projections have a projector, follow the event stream and are up to date.
+These projections have a projector, follow the event stream and should be up-to-date.

 ### Outdated